 NHS Scotland has ordered delivery of the Oxford/AstraZeneca COVID vaccine to GP practices, which was approved by the MHRA (medicines regulatory body) on 30 December 2020.
-The preliminary delivery date will be the week commencing 11 January 2021.
 Current evidence shows that the Oxford/AstraZeneca is safe and effective.
-Due to the logistical challenges, we are keen to plan, contact and book patients for the vaccine as soon as we have concrete information on when we will get our delivery for our patients.

 Due to the fast-moving pace of the COVID vaccine programme, please be aware that last-minute changes may occur, and we attempt to contact all patient should this occur.
 When booking an appointment, we will ask for an up to date mobile number if possible so we can organise mass text messages if needed.
 We apologise for any inconvenience should any last-minute changes occur.

 Individuals will need two doses delivered between 3 to 12 weeks apart.
 Current evidence shows that individuals have good protection against COVID after the first vaccine dose, but have long term protection after their second dose.

 Government recommendations for enhanced hand hygiene, social distancing and face coverings will still be required throughout and after the vaccination programme.

 AstraZeneca Covid-19; precautionary temporary suspension in some EU countries